alex3dd/dockerfile-patch/README.md

 - Detect the Docker image in the Dockerfile (using 'FROM' instruction)
 - Run the detected docker image and gather system facts (with the script: 'default-facts.sh')
 - Create a patched version of the Dockerfile (a patched Dockerfile means: a Jinja2 template is rendered and inserted between 'FROM image:release' and the rest of the Dockerfile)

-### Why should I use it dockerfile-patch?

-dockerfile-patch will help you to patch existing Dockerfiles in order to add custom parameters specific to your needs:
-- **Inject your self-signed certificate into an existing Dockerfile**.
-Why?
-Because you don't want to add a self-signed configuration to all Dockerfiles you create.
-Your Dockerfiles will remain clean and the patching process will be done automatically thanks to dockerfile-patch and your continuous integration tool.
-- Dynamically add a proxy parameter to apt-get to speed up the download
-- Insert files that are specific to your infrastructure

 ### Features of dockerfile-path
 The features of the current version: